September 25, 2023

 Detroit Style Pizza

 This deep-dish Pizza was started in the mid-1940s by Buddy’s Pizza.
 If there is one food that is Michigan is famous for, this is it.
-The square-shaped Pizza is made of double-stretched dough, lots of cheese, and topped with sauce.
-Buddy’s bakes the pizzas in square pans once used to deliver parts in Detroit’s auto factories.
-Though you can find them with various toppings, the classic Detroit pizza is made with pepperoni that’s layered under the cheese and sauce.
+The square-shaped pizza is made of double-stretched dough and lots of cheese and topped with sauce.
+Buddy’s bakes the pizzas in square pans that were once used to deliver parts in Detroit’s auto factories.
+Though you can find them with various toppings, the classic Detroit pizza is made with pepperoni layered under the cheese and sauce.
 Buddy’s Pizza is consistently highly ranked in national pizza surveys.
-You must go and try this pizza, drive fast to the cafe with a Detroit airport car rental.
+You must try this pizza; drive fast to the cafe with a Detroit airport car rental.

 4. Famous Michigan Foods – Tart Cherries